Iselsberg-Stronach lies in the south of the Iselsberg pass with view to the Lienz Dolomites and is divided by the Dölsach mountain.

 The holiday village of Iselsberg-Stronach lies at the junction of the valley bottom of Lienz and the Mölltal valley near the boarder to Carinthia.
 Very interesting is the fact that Iselsberg-Stronach is divided by the Dölsach mountain: the locality of Iselsberg is located on the road to the Iselsberg pass, Stronach on the opposite side of it.

-Thanks to its position in the middle of the Lienz Dolomites Iselsberg-Stronach offers a lot of different leisure time possibilities.
+Thanks to its position near the Lienz Dolomites, Iselsberg-Stronach offers a lot of different leisure time possibilities.
 Very popular with hiking passionates are the Iselsberg mountain as well as the magnificent Hohe Tauern National Park.
 Moreover, in just a few minutes from the village you can reach the earth pillars, a remnant of the last Ice Age.
 From there, you can walk to the wetland biotope Zwischenberger Lacke, a great habitat for rare animal and plant species.

 In winter, there are some exciting toboggan runs at the Lugger-Alm, the Virger Boden and Zwischenbergen, all of them easily reachable from the centre of Iselsberg-Stronach.
 Very popular are also the snowshoe trails and ski mountaineering routes in its immediate surroundings.